 Scaled merge candidates are added before the default zero MV candidates with the reference index 1 when the existing candidates already included in the merge list has reference index 0, otherwise it adds a candidate with the reference index 0.
 MV is scaled accordingly.

 In ECM, for TMVP and SbTMVP candidates derivation, a reference picture is determined and the MV is then scaled accordingly.
 In the test, an additional candidate is added where instead of the determined reference picture a reference index corresponding to the collocated block’s reference picture is used and the collocated MV is scaled accordingly.
-If the picture is not in the reference picture list of the current block, it selects a reference picture between the collocated picture and the collocatd reference picture with the largest POC distance to the current picture.
+If the picture is not in the reference picture list of the current block, it selects a reference picture between the collocated picture and the collocated reference picture with the largest POC distance to the current picture.

 Finally, it adds a bi-TMVP candidate (MV0, MV1 shown in the next figure) after HMVP if a motion trajectory between a block in a reference picture and its reference block crosses the current block.
 For a given MV shown in red, which is a reference block MV, a pair of MV0 and MV1 is constructed and if it crosses the current block then those MVs are used as bi-TMVP.